Comparing slipbox vs. flashcards

 Usage

 Think of the slipbox as the primary product of your knowledge work and any flashcards as supplementary.
-Both have science behind them, but one should be prioritized so you can get above a critical mass of connections, and the slipbox being less strict enables more kinds of connections, more kinds of knowledge, and even speculative notes – so important for exploration!
+Both have science behind them (flashcards have stronger science, but it's about a very specific kind of benefit), but one should be prioritized so you can get above a critical mass of connections, and the slipbox being less strict enables more kinds of connections, more kinds of knowledge, and even speculative notes – so important for exploration!

 Plus, it's ADHD-friendly notetaking due to immediate relevance each time you use it, and because half-finished notes still integrate into the system.